abysmalocean/SelfDrivingCar_Term1/2_Project/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <img src="extra_data/14.png" width="200">
 <img src="extra_data/17.png" width="200">
 <img src="extra_data/35.png" width="200">

+Those are the test image I am going to use in the following section.
+Those images are not prefect.
+None of those images are prefect. the first image is to bright, which make the prediction a little bit hard.
+I have created wired signs on the second iamge(11.png), this the distribution will affect the prediction also. the third image (stop sign) has been block 1/5 of the sing.
+The fourth image is a skew image.
+But I think this is most easy one.
+The fifth image has large noise.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).